How Long Should You Keep Your Pay Stubs?

 1) Audits or Discrepancies in Tax Filings

 The IRS recommends keeping tax-related documents, including pay stubs, for at least three years from the date you file your tax return or two years from the date you paid the tax—whichever is later.
 This period aligns with the IRS’s audit window.
-If discrepancies arise between your reported income and the IRS’s records, your pay stubs can provide essential proof of earnings, tax withholdings, and deductions.
+If discrepancies arise between your reported income and the IRS’s records, your check stubs can provide essential proof of earnings, tax withholdings, and deductions.

 2) Long-Term Documentation for Legal Claims